rockettheme/docs/Docs/wordpress/plugins/roksprocket/INDEX.md

 ------------
 RokSprocket has the following requirements in order to operate:

-* WordPress 3.x - ensure you are using the latest version
+* WordPress 3.x - Ensure that you are using the latest version.
 * Compatible Browser: Firefox, Chrome, Safari, IE8+, Opera.

 >> NOTE: Internet Explorer 7 and before are not supported